MenacingPerson/Multiplicative/README.md

 # Multiplicative

-My custom modpack, meant to be played on:
+My custom modpack, meant to be played on Wynncraft, Hypixel, SMP/Vanilla Servers, and Singleplayer

-Wynncraft
-Hypixel
-SMP/Vanilla Servers
-Singleplayer

-If you want a base for a modpack you are making, you can simply clone this repo and use it as a template to develop your modpack.
-The project config contain extra fields that I don't need to use particularly for this purpose.
-Thus, the only file you would need to change would be the config.json file, README.md, and you would also need to remove all branding of `Multiplicative` from your pack.
+If you want a base for a modpack you are making, you can clone this repo and use it as a template to develop your modpack.
+The project config contain extra fields that I don't use, just for this.
+Thus, the only file you would need to change would be the config.json and README.md, and you would also need to remove all branding of `Multiplicative` from your pack.
 Feel free to credit me, though!

-# TODO

-Add custom config file support

 # Mod list